imkzh/awesome-black-crowned-heron/README.md

-# Awsome-Black-Crowned-Heron
+# Awesome-Black-Crowned-Heron
 ![Heron](https://badgen.net/static/Awesome/Heron/?icon=awesome)

-Awsome list of Black-crowned heron.
+Awesome list of Black-crowned heron.

 This repository holds a joke of the comprehensiveness of black-crowned heron  -- The Black-crowned Heron Universe.